 BB loves those little salad shrimps on salads.
 He also loves to over-buy when I send him to the grocery store.
 If I tell him I need one lemon, he'll come home with three.
-So when I make my recipe for Butter Leaf Lettuce with Shrimp and Fresh Herb Dressing and send him to the store for a quarter pound of salad shrimp, he'll come home with 3/4 pound instead - leaving me to find new ways to use the left-over pre-cooked shrimp.
-This recipe for Snapper with Shrimp Creole Sauce is one of my solutions for excess shrimp, although I think it is totally fresh bought pre-cooked shrimp worthy.
+So when I make my recipe for Butter Leaf Lettuce with Shrimp and Fresh Herb Dressing and send him to the store for a quarter-pound of salad shrimp, he'll come home with ¾ pound instead - leaving me to find new ways to use the left-over pre-cooked shrimp.
+This recipe for Snapper with Shrimp Creole Sauce is one of my solutions for excess shrimp, although I think it is totally fresh-bought pre-cooked shrimp-worthy.

 Many (most) cuisines have their own trinity of vegetables to start a dish, often called a mirepoix.
-A mirepoix is simple a combination of generally three ingredients which add the flavor essence of the cuisine.
+A mirepoix is simple a combination of generally three ingredients that add the flavor essence of the cuisine.
 For the French, it's onion, carrot, and celery.
 For Spain, it's called a sofrito which is a combination of onions, garlic, and tomato.
 This recipe starts with the Creole trinity, chopped onion, green bell pepper, and celery.
 The peppers must be green to add the true flavor for a Creole dish.
-Red, yellow and orange peppers are lovely peppers but are just too sweet to get the true Creole flavor.
+Red, yellow, and orange peppers are lovely peppers but are just too sweet to get the true Creole flavor.

 I used snapper (sometimes called rock cod) in this dish, but you could use another white fish in its place.
 Whatever you use, make sure the bones are all removed, nothing worse than taking a bite of fish and getting a mouthful of bones that you have to gracefully extract.
 The combination of cornmeal (I used coarse cornmeal) and flour give the fish a nice coating and crunch.
 You may notice I didn't use salt on the fish as the Slap Ya Mama seasoning mix has plenty.
 If you find the cornmeal/flour mix is not adhering well to your filet, try spraying the seasoned filet with a little non-stick cooking spray to help it stick.